Hank Williams Sings: Recording and composition

 The songs were recorded by Williams during sessions between 1946 and 1949.
 Producer Fred Rose took songs from previous single releases that did not sell well at the moment of their release.
 As Williams biographer Colin Escott put it: "Rose used Hank's first album as a dump site for oddball tracks that hadn't sold elsewhere.
 With the exception of "Wedding Bells", the tracks were the dogs of Hank's catalog, like "I've Just Told Mama Goodbye", "Wealth Won't Save Your Soul", and "Six More Miles".

 Billboard theorized that the label had decided not to release an album with new sides because it "would only spread jockey and juke plays too thinly instead of getting the concentrated push on a single record".
 The LP contains two indisputable Hank Williams classics: the album opener "Lost Highway," which was composed by blind Texas honky tonk singer and songwriter Leon Payne, and the gospel standard "I Saw the Light," which Williams usually sang to close his shows.
 Five of the album's eight tracks were composed by Williams, with the only legitimate hit being "Wedding Bells," which hit #2 in 1949.
 "A Mansion on the Hill" failed to make the Top 10 in late 1948, peaking at #12.
 None of the remaining songs (mostly B-sides) charted at all.
 "Wealth Won't Save Your Soul" had actually been recorded for Sterling Records and released as Hank's second single before he moved to MGM in April 1947.

-The album was released in three formats: ten-inch LP, a four 45rpm packaged set and a four 78rpm set.
+The album was released in three formats: ten-inch LP, a four 45 rpm packaged set and a four 78 rpm set.
 It failed to chart, partly because singles, rather than LPs, were emphasized in the country music business due in large part to the valuable jukebox trade.